-ITEM 5.03 AMENDMENTS TO ARTICLES OF INCORPORATION OR BY-LAWS; CHANGE IN FISCAL YEAR,
+ITEM 5.03 AMENDMENTS TO ARTICLES OF INCORPORATION OR BY-LAWS; CHANGE IN FISCAL YEAR.

-On July 26, 2005, the Board of Directors of BD amended the By-laws of the Company to reflect amendments to the charters of certain Board Committees.
-A copy of BD's Amended and Restated By-laws as of July 26, 2005 is filed as Exhibit 3.1 to this report.
+On January 31, 2006, the Board of Directors of BD amended the By-laws of the Company to amend the charters of certain Board Committees and remove the requirement that directors be shareholders of record.
+A copy of BD's Amended and Restated By-laws as of January 31, 2006 is filed as Exhibit 3.1 to this report.